 It is true that thousands of people hike through the Fish River Canyon without incident.
 For them, and maybe for you, a satellite phone would have been a waste of time, money and precious space in the backpack.
 The pertinent question to ask though, is what if something like this did happen to you or someone in your hiking party?
 What would you do and would it be enough to save yourself, your spouse, your family member or your companion when time was of the essence?
 Can you really afford to be without a satellite phone in a rugged and unforgiving place like the Fish River Canyon?
 Only you can answer that question for yourself.

 I have written a comprehensive blog on the need for a satellite phone when doing the Fish River Canyon which you can read here.

-Given the fact that our recent trip resulted in a helivac, with no other possible way out of the Canyon due to the health status of the patient, I would not hike the Fish without a satellite phone ever again.
+Given the fact that our second hike through the Canyon resulted in a helivac, with no other possible way out of the Canyon due to the health status of the patient, I would not hike the Fish without a satellite phone ever again.